 ActKey and Accruals

-Account keys and account keys are used to grant account keys, which are then assigned to GL accounts that are used by FI to register posts.
+Account and account keys are used to grant account keys, which are then assigned to GL accounts that FI uses to register posts.
 The ERL key is used to post-sales revenue to GL.
 Whereas, ERF is used to deduct sales to GL.
-The accrual key is used in the case of accrual condition types such as Rebates and freight.
+The accrual key is used for accrual condition types such as Rebates and freight.

 The determination of the account will take place on the basis of the account keys assigned in the pricing procedure.
 Here in TCode – VKOA, the appropriate GL will be posted based on Account Keys, Condition Types, Account Charts, and Sales org.